The Buzz on Maggie: Release

-The Buzz on Maggie premiered on Disney Channel on Friday June 17, 2005, At 8:00PM And 8:30PM with two back-to-back episodes.
+The Buzz on Maggie premiered on Disney Channel on Friday, June 17, 2005, with two back-to-back episodes.
 The next week, it moved to its regular timeslot in the channel's weekend block.
 Each half-hour episode consists of two different segments.
-The Buzz on Maggie aired for one season, comprising 21 half-hour episodes.
+The Buzz on Maggie aired for a single season, comprising 21 half-hour episodes.
 The final episode, containing the segments "Synchronized Flying" and "Roach Hotel", aired on May 27, 2006.

 In fall 2005, The Buzz on Maggie was picked up by sister network ABC.
-The network began airing reruns of the show from September 17, 2005, to January 21, 2006 on the Saturday morning block ABC Kids.
+The network began airing reruns of the show from September 17, 2005, to January 21, 2006, on the Saturday morning block ABC Kids.
 According to Nielsen Media Research, the ABC premiere acquired a 1.6 rating in the Kids 2–11 demographic, and a 1.4 rating in Tweens 9–14, as well as a 7% share in both demographics.
 The premiere was that timeslot's highest-rated broadcast in nearly three months across the block's three key demographics, Kids 2–11, Kids 6–11 and Tweens 9–14.
 During the ABC Kids broadcasts, the series carried an E/I designation.
-The series is not yet available for streaming on Disney+.

 Episodes

-All episodes were directed by Dave Wasson.
+All episodes are directed by Dave Wasson.